What’s on in Melbourne This Week for Retirement Rookies Like us

 WARNE: Treasures of a Legend (Daily until August 2026 at Australian Sports Museum).
 A special exhibition celebrating Shane Warne and the moments that saw him crowned the ‘King of Spin.’
 Included in museum entry.
 Tickets from $35.

-Fondue Chalet (14 May – 28 Jun 2026).
+Fondue Chalet at Fed Square (until 25 Jul 2026).
 With 18 private wooden chalets, two tonnes of imported French cheese, and a team of French waiters to serve you, every detail has been carefully curated to transport you to a winter wonderland.
-Read more here.
+An experience for groups of 6 or 8 people.
+From $79 per person.
+Read Marjie’s review here.

 Rome: Empire, Power, People – Melbourne Museum (until 25 Oct 2026).
 This major Melbourne-exclusive exhibition brings ancient Rome to life through more than 150 original artefacts—including statues, mosaics and jewellery—exploring the Empire’s power, culture and everyday life through immersive displays and storytelling.
 Tickets from $38.
 Read Kathy’s review here.